Delegate real work to AI. Stay accountable for the result.

 “Not done until multiple independent models find nothing to change.”

-Rooted in: Kaizen, Delphi Method, Reproducibility
+Rooted in: Kaizen, Delphi Method, Reproducibility, Cybernetics

 Autonomous Reasoning Fidelity (ARF) ↗